 1. Universally accessible and affordable telecommunications/ICTs are a fundamental contribution towards the achievement of the Sustainable Development Goals by 2030;

-2. Innovation is critical to increasing the access to high-speed, high-quality and ICT infrastructure and services.
+2. Innovation is critical to increasing the access to high-speed, high-quality and highly-connected ICT infrastructure and services.
+An international convention on the operation of trans-multi-country optical fiber terrestrial cables is necessary for increasing the connectivity between the trans-multi-country optical fiber cable networks and fulfilling the Connect 2020 Agenda and the United Nations Sustainable Development Goals.

 3. With convergence, policy-makers and regulators should continue to promote widespread, affordable access to telecommunications/ICTs, including Internet access, through fair, transparent, stable, predictable and non-discriminatory enabling policy, legal and regulatory environments, including common approaches to conformance and interoperability that promote competition, increase consumer choices, foster continued technological and service innovation and provide investment incentives at national, regional and international levels;